mshahzebraza/Forkify-App/readme.md

 An app that helps people search, select & shop their favourite recipes.

 ## Project Details
-This project is my debut in making WEB APPS
+This project is my debut in making Web App Development.
+Also MVC architecture was implemented in its development along with the use of Webpack & Babel.

 ##### Other Details